RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 Related topics:

-- You can use the REST API to [update the server TLS certificates and TLS protocol version]({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
+- You can use the REST API to [update the server TLS certificates and TLS protocol version ({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
-- To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database]({{< relref "/rs/administering/intercluster-replication/replica-of.md#encryption" >}}).
+- To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database ({{< relref "/rs/administering/intercluster-replication/replica-of.md#encryption" >}}).

 ## Authentication for Databases

-When you configure Replica Of for a database, synchronization traffic flows between the primary instance of the database and the replica instance of the database.
+When you configure Replica Of for a database, synchronization traffic flows between the source and destination databases.
 You can configure authentication for Replica Of synchronization traffic only, or for all communications, including Replica Of synchronization traffic and data traffic between the database and the clients.